Geokureli/Newgrounds/README.md

 Before using this library make sure you have read the
 <a href="http://www.newgrounds.io/">Introduction to Newgrounds.io</a>!

+If you're confused by anything be sure to <a href="https://www.newgrounds.com/projects/games/1181322/preview/">try out the test project</a>.

 ## Installing the library

 **using haxelib:** (not implemented yet)